safabio/spinal_cord_paper/scripts/README.md

 Feature tSNE plots of different marker genes on all data sets for any questions and ideas during the manuskript writing.

+## REVIGO_Gg_devel_modules.R

+Script for the semantic GO term analysis.
+Loads and prepares the data for the upload to [REVIGO](http://revigo.irb.hr/), contains the results of the analysis, and plots them.

+## source code

+  ***scWGCNA_modplots.R***: Contains modified code from scWGCNA to plot the comparative scWGCNA outputs.

 ## Supplementary_tables.R

 Script to prepare and export the supplementary tables for the manuscript.